brunoterkaly/linux-perfmon/README.md

 What would you need?

 - One powerful tool is Windows Perfmon, which is built for ultimate flexibility.
-But it doesn't support Linux?
+But it doesn't support Linux.
   - One clear goal is to create an ability of Windows Perfmon to support Linux-based performance metrics.
 - Can custom databases be used that help you use Linux Perfmon to do cluster-wide comparisons?